programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql06.png" caption="A one-column table returned by our query for every object with type 'print'" %}

-In this query, `?object_type` is a _blank node_.
-Because it is not present in the `SELECT` command, it will not show up in the results table.
-However, it is essential to structuring our query, because it connects the dots from object to type label.
+Note that, because `?object_type` is not present in the `SELECT` command, it will not show up in the results table.
+However, it is essential to structuring our query, because it connects the dots from `?object` to the label `"print"`.

 ## FILTER